+86 See Case C-230/16 - Coty Germany.

-56 See judgment Case C-230/16 Coty Germany GmbH v Parfümerie Akzente GmbH EU:C:2017:941, paragraphs 25 to 29.
+87 See Case C-230/16 - Coty Germany, paragraphs 25 to 29.

-57 See also by analogy judgement Case C-158/11 Auto 24 SARL v Jaguar Land Rover France SAS

-EU:C:2012:351.

-58 See judgments in Case 31/80 NV L'Oréal and SA L'Oréal v PVBA EU:C:1980:289, paragraphs 15-16; Case 26/76 Metro SB-Großmärkte GmbH & Co.
-KG v Commission (“Metro I”) EU:C:1977:167, paragraphs 20-21; Case 107/82 Allgemeine Elektrizitäts-Gesellschaft AEG-Telefunken AG v Commission EU:C:1983:293, paragraph 35; Case T-19/91 Société d'Hygiène Dermatologique de Vichy v Commission EU:T:1992:28, paragraph 65.
+88 See Case C-26/76 - Metro v Commission, paragraphs 20 and 21; Case C-31/80 - L'Oréal v De Nieuwe AMCK, paragraphs 15 and 16; Case C-107/82 - AEG v Commission, paragraph 35; 27 February 1992, Vichy v Commission, Case T-19/91, EU:T:1992:28, paragraph 65.

-59 See paragraph (134) of these Guidelines.
+89 See paragraph (149).

-60 See judgment Case C-230/16 Coty Germany GmbH v Parfümerie Akzente GmbH EU:C:2017:941, paragraphs 43 et seq.
+90 See Case C-230/16 - Coty, paragraphs 43 to 58.

-instance, a ban on the use imposed in a discernible manner third-party online platforms by a supplier of luxury goods on its authorised distributors may be considered appropriate, as long as it allows authorised distributors to advertise via the internet on third-party platforms and to use online search engines, with the result that customers are usually able to find the online offer of authorised distributors by using such engines, and not going beyond what is necessary to preserve the luxury image of those goods.61 If this is the case, it falls outside of Article 101(1) and no further analysis is required..
+91 See Case C-230/16 - Coty, in particular paragraph 67; see also paragraph (208) of these Guidelines.

+awareness of its online activities and attract potential customers.92 In that case, the restrictive clause, if proportionate, falls outside the scope of Article 101(1) of the Treaty and no further analysis is required.

-Even if they do not meet the Metro criteria, qualitative and/or quantitative selective distribution systems can benefit from the safe harbour, provided the market shares of both the supplier and the buyer each do not exceed 30% and the agreement does not contain any hardcore restriction.62 The benefit of the exemption is not lost if selective distribution is combined with other non-hardcore vertical restraints, such as a non- compete obligation.
-The block exemption applies regardless of the nature of the product concerned and the nature of the selection criteria.
-However, where the characteristics of the product do not require selective distribution63 or do not require the applied criteria, such as the requirement for distributors to have one or more brick and mortar shops or to provide specific services, such a distribution system does not generally bring about sufficient efficiency enhancing effects to counterbalance a significant reduction in intra-brand competition.
-Where appreciable anti-competitive effects occur, the benefit of the VBER is likely to be withdrawn.
+Irrespective of whether they fulfil the Metro criteria, qualitative and/or quantitative selective distribution agreements can benefit from the exemption provided by Article 2(1) of Regulation (EU) X, provided that the market shares of both the supplier and the buyer do not exceed 30% and the agreement does not contain any hardcore restrictions93.
+The benefit of the exemption is not lost if selective distribution is combined with other non-hardcore vertical restraints, such as non- compete obligations as defined in Article 1(1), point (f) of Regulation (EU) X. The exemption provided by Article 2(1) of the Regulation applies regardless of the nature of the product concerned and the nature of the selection criteria.
+Moreover, the supplier is not obliged to publish its selection criteria94.

-The remainder of this section provides guidance for the individual assessment of selective distribution system that do not fulfil the Metro criteria and are not covered by the VBER, or in the case of cumulative effects resulting from parallel networks of selective distribution in the same market.
+Where in a particular case a selective distribution agreement that benefits from the block exemption restricts competition appreciably at the supplier or distributor level and does not generate efficiencies that outweigh the effects of the restriction, for example because the selection criteria are not linked to the characteristics of the product or are not necessary to improve the distribution of the product, the benefit of the block exemption may be withdrawn.

+Guidance on the individual assessment of selective distribution agreements

-The market position of the supplier and its competitors is of central importance in assessing possible anti-competitive effects, as the loss of intra-brand competition can only be problematic if inter-brand competition is limited.
-The stronger the position of the supplier, notably above the 30% threshold, the higher the risk for competition resulting from the increased loss of intra- brand competition.
-Another important factor is the number of selective distribution networks present in the same market.
-Where selective distribution is applied by only one supplier in the market, quantitative selective distribution does not normally create net negative effects.
-In practice, however, selective distribution is often applied by several suppliers in a particular market.
+Outside the scope of Regulation (EU) X, the market position of the supplier and its competitors is of central importance in assessing possible anti-competitive effects, as the loss of intra-brand competition is, in principle, only problematic where inter-brand competition is limited95.
+The stronger the position of the supplier, notably above the 30% threshold, the higher the risk for competition resulting from the loss of intra- brand competition.
+Another important factor is the number of selective distribution networks present in the same relevant market.
+Where selective distribution is applied by only one supplier in the market, quantitative selective distribution generally does not lead to anti-competitive effects.
+In practice, however, selective distribution is often applied by several suppliers in a particular market (cumulative effect).